bisnow/github-actions-build-image-k8s/README.md

 1. **Smart Build Detection** - Analyzes changed files to determine if a container rebuild is necessary
 2. **Docker Image Build** - Builds and pushes Docker images to Amazon ECR with support for multi-platform builds
-3. **Dependency Management** - Handles PHP Composer dependencies with OAuth authentication support
+3. **Advanced Dependency Management** - Handles PHP Composer dependencies with support for:
+   - GitHub OAuth authentication for private repositories
+   - FluxUI authentication for private Flux packages
+   - Automatic fallback handling when authentication is not needed
+4. **Asset Building** - Supports Node.js/npm asset compilation during the build process
-4. **Manifest Updates** - Automatically updates Kustomize image tags in your Kubernetes manifests
+5. **Manifest Updates** - Automatically updates Kustomize image tags in your Kubernetes manifests
-5. **GitOps Integration** - Commits the updated manifests back to your repository for GitOps workflows
+6. **GitOps Integration** - Commits the updated manifests back to your repository for GitOps workflows

 The workflow uses intelligent change detection to skip unnecessary builds when only configuration files or documentation are modified.